-Robin DiAngelo’s White Fragility is an anti-racist conduct book for white people, based on DiAngelo’s theories of race and experiences of working as a corporate diversity trainer.
-Since the killing of George Floyd in police custody the book has topped the New York Times nonfiction best seller’s list and has sold more than half a million copies.
-More than just being a successful non-fiction title, the book has spurred a wider cultural phenomenon with workplaces making specialist White Fragility inspired training for employees mandatory.
-The influence of White Fragility can also be seen among the recent Black Lives Matter protests.
+Robin DiAngelo’s White Fragility is an anti-racist conduct book for white people based on DiAngelo’s theories of race and experiences of working as a corporate diversity trainer.
+Since the killing of George Floyd in police custody, the book has topped the New York Times nonfiction best seller’s list and has sold more than half a million copies.
+More than being a successful nonfiction title, the book has spurred a broader cultural phenomenon with workplaces making specialist White Fragility-inspired employee training mandatory.
+The influence of White Fragility can also be seen in the recent Black Lives Matter protests.

-Although I believe that Robin DiAngelo is sincere I also believe that she is very misguided.
-The book White Fragility, and the wider white fragility phenomenon, are an assault on individuality, personal autonomy, freedom of conscience and humanism.
-It has also been criticised for its “dehumanising condescension” towards black people.
-Unfortunately, putting the theories of this book into practice could have devastating effects on individual liberties as well as personal relationships.
+Although I believe that Robin DiAngelo is sincere, I also think that she is very misguided.
+The book White Fragility, and the broader white fragility phenomenon, are an assault on individuality, personal autonomy, freedom of conscience and humanism.
+It has also been criticized for its “dehumanizing condescension” towards black people.
+Unfortunately, putting the theories of this book into practice could have devastating effects on individual liberties and personal relationships.

 What is Robin DiAngelo’s Worldview?

 It should be said that this writer strongly disagrees with Robin DiAngelo’s ideology.
-But we should explain what she believes to better understand the concept of white fragility.
+But we should explain what she believes to understand the concept of white fragility better.

 DiAngelo explains in the book that she follows a sociological school of thought called critical race theory or CRT.
 Critical race theory applies Marxist doctrines of class to race.
-Within this worldview, we as people do not exist as individuals, but as collectives, such as racial collectives.
-In Western countries, they argue, the white collective overpower and oppress all other races (which are referred to in White Fragility as people of colour, or POC, so we will use that term here).
+Within this worldview, we as people do not exist as individuals but as collectives, such as racial collectives.
+In Western countries, they argue, the white collective overpowers and oppresses all other races (which are referred to in White Fragility as people of color, or POC so we will use that term here).
 Equality between the races can only be achieved by overthrowing the system of white rule, which they often refer to as “white supremacy”.

 Critical race theory also draws upon postmodernist theories about language, which focus on disrupting or redefining the meaning of words.
 This school of thought places a lot of focus on the power of who is speaking.
-Because the movement argues that ethnic minorities in Western countries have no power, speech and other forms of expression need to be taken from white people and given to people of colour.
-Hence the onslaught of content on social media telling white men and now white women, to “shut up and listen to people of colour”.
-Ironically white followers of this movement are often quite vocal about how they have sacrificed their freedom of speech in order to amplify black and/or minority voices and don’t hold back in telling other white people to do the same.
+Because the movement argues that ethnic minorities in Western countries have no power, speech and other forms of expression must be taken from white people and given to people of color.
+Hence the onslaught of content on social media telling white men and now white women, to “shut up and listen to people of color”.
+Ironically white followers of this movement are often quite vocal about how they have sacrificed their freedom of speech to amplify black and minority voices and don’t hold back in telling other white people to do the same.

 How Does White Fragility Come Into Play?

-However, according to Robin DiAngelo there is no conversation to be had on the subject.
-Any push back or resistance to her ideology is what she terms “white fragility”, hence the title of her book.
-When a person is experiencing white fragility, they may become defensive, emotionally fraught, argumentative, hostile or silent.
-They may appear to be emotionally distressed but DiAngelo perceives this defensiveness is actually a technique to reinforce the person’s inherent racism.
+However, according to Robin DiAngelo, there is no conversation on the subject.
+Any pushback or resistance to her ideology is what she terms “white fragility”, hence the title of her book.
+When experiencing white fragility, they may become defensive, emotionally fraught, argumentative, hostile or silent.
+They may appear emotionally distressed, but DiAngelo perceives this defensiveness as a technique to reinforce the person’s inherent racism.
 As she writes: “White fragility is much more than defensiveness or whining.
-It can be conceptualised as the sociology of dominance […] a means to protect, maintain and produce white supremacy”.
+It can be conceptualized as the sociology of dominance […] a means to protect, maintain and produce white supremacy”.

-If you are white, using colourblind arguments to defend your character and argue that you are not racist, such as “I was taught to treat everyone the same”, is proof of your white fragility and hence your racism.
-Similarly defending oneself by making what DiAngelo terms a “colour celebrate” statement, such as “I have people of color in my family/married a person of color/have children of color”, is another example of white fragility in DiAngelo’s eyes.
-Many critics of the book view the process whereby DiAngelo educates her trainees as something of an inquisition, in which DiAngelo plays a witchfinder general role.
-Because the denial of racism is white fragility, which is proof of racism, it is impossible to argue against Robin DiAngelo’s premise.
+If you are white, using colorblind arguments to defend your character and argue that you are not racist, such as “I was taught to treat everyone the same”, is proof of your white fragility and hence your racism.
+Similarly, defending oneself by making what DiAngelo terms a “color celebrate” statement, such as “I have people of color in my family/married a person of color/have children of color”, is another example of white fragility in DiAngelo’s eyes.
+Many critics of the book view the process whereby DiAngelo educates her trainees as something of an inquisition, in which DiAngelo plays a general witchfinder role.
+Because the denial of racism is white fragility, proof of racism, it is impossible to argue against Robin DiAngelo’s premise.
 In this sense, it can be argued that DiAngelo’s theories are not falsifiable.
 Moreover, the right to be considered innocent until proven guilty is removed.

 Applying White Fragility to Real Life

 Traditionally, racism is seen as a belief that your race is superior to that of others.
 As a result, racism often manifests itself as acts of abuse, discrimination or expressions of hatred.
-Racism (by this definition) is rightfully seen as a taboo in many societies and to be seen as racist can ruin one’s reputation.
-Robin DiAngelo does not define racism in this manner, but she does know the weight the term carries.
-Sadly, when DiAngelo applies her theories to real life, she seems to be using the weight of the term “racist” to interfere in people’s professional and personal lives, asserting that racism is at the route of every conflict no matter how small.
+Racism (by this definition) is rightfully seen as a taboo in many societies, and being seen as racist can ruin one’s reputation.
+Robin DiAngelo does not define racism in this manner, but she knows the weight of the term.
+Sadly, when DiAngelo applies her theories to real life, she seems to be using the weight of the term “racist” to interfere in people’s professional and personal lives, asserting that racism is at the root of every conflict, no matter how small.
 This has a terribly destructive effect on relationships, as we see here.

 In White Fragility, Robin Diangelo applies her grand narratives of structural racism to personal relationships at work and elsewhere.
-If a person of colour takes offence to anything a white person has done, or a white person and person of colour are in disagreement, DiAngelo interprets every interaction as racism on the part of the white person.
+If a person of color takes offence to anything a white person has done, or a white person and person of color disagree, DiAngelo interprets every interaction as racism on the part of the white person.
 Intentions, we are told, do not matter.
-DiAngelo gives several examples in the book of small scale interpersonal conflicts, which she portrays as evidence of her theories of an inherently racist social structure in action.
+DiAngelo gives several examples in the book of small-scale interpersonal conflicts, which she portrays as evidence of her theories of an inherently racist social structure in action.
 DiAngelo’s postmodern definition of racism makes her something of an unreliable narrator.
-We are often not given much information about what happened so it is hard to look at what has happened objectively and judge whether the person who has been accused of racism in these scenarios is actually guilty or not.
+We are often not given much information about what happened.
+Hence, it is hard to look at what has happened objectively and judge whether the person accused of racism in these scenarios is guilty or not.

 Here is an example from White Fragility of one of these said conflicts: